jroelofsz/mobile_phone_data_dashboard/README.md

-# Chart Rendering Web Application
+# Mobile Device Usage Dashboard

 This project is a web-based application that visualizes data through interactive charts powered by Plotly.
 We designed it with app developers in mind, aiming to empower them to gain a deeper understanding of the market before committing to the development of an app, product, or hardware.